-If your child develops symptoms of cholera, especially after visiting an area where
+If you develop symptoms of cholera, especially after visiting an area where the

 can happen very quickly, so it's essential to start replacing lost fluids right away.

-For severe diarrhea or vomiting, call a doctor immediately, even if you're
+If you have a severe case of diarrhea or vomiting, call a doctor immediately,

-pretty sure it's not cholera.
-Dehydration is a serious medical condition
+even if you're pretty sure it's not cholera.
+Dehydration is a serious medical

-regardless of the cause, and it needs to be treated quickly before it can damage internal
+condition regardless of the cause, and it needs to be treated quickly before it can

 How Is Cholera Diagnosed?

-sample to check for signs of the bacteria.
+or vomit sample to examine for signs of the bacteria.